vedasam-ch15/Knowledge-Dist_Chest-Xrays/README.md

 * Final presentation of the project during evaluation: [PPT](https://github.com/vedasam-ch15/Knowledge-Dist_Chest-Xrays/blob/main/Project%20Summary.pdf)

 <u>IMPLEMENTATION OF STUDENT-TEACHER MODEL ON PNEUMONIA CHEST X-RAY DATASET:
-* Model Details:
+* Model Details:<br>
   The layers in the TeacherModel are:
     -> DenseNet121: pre-trained convolutional layers with pretrained = False <br>
-    -> Dropout: with probability 0.5 to avoid overfitting -> Conv2d: with 512 filters of size 3x3 and padding of 1
+    -> Dropout: with probability 0.5 to avoid overfitting<br>
+    -> Conv2d: with 512 filters of size 3x3 and padding of 1<br>
-    -> ReLU: Rectified Linear Unit activation function -> MaxPool2d: with kernel size of 7x7 and stride of 1 -> Linear: fully connected layer with 512 input features and 64 output features -> Linear: fully connected layer with 64 input features and 2 output features The layers in the StudentModel are:
+    -> ReLU: Rectified Linear Unit activation function<br>
+    -> MaxPool2d: with kernel size of 7x7 and stride of 1<br>
+    -> Linear: fully connected layer with 512 input features and 64 output features<br>
+    -> Linear: fully connected layer with 64 input features and 2 output features<br>
+  The layers in the StudentModel are:<br>
-    -> mobilenet: A MobileNetV2 feature extractor with no weights pretrained.
+    -> mobilenet: A MobileNetV2 feature extractor with no weights pretrained.<br>
-    -> adaptive_pool: An adaptive average pooling layer that reduces the spatial dimensions of the features to a size of (1, 1).
+    -> adaptive_pool: An adaptive average pooling layer that reduces the spatial dimensions of the features to a size of (1, 1).<br>
-    -> fc1: A fully connected layer with 1280 input features and 512 output features.
+    -> fc1: A fully connected layer with 1280 input features and 512 output features.<br>
-    -> fc2: A fully connected layer with 512 input features and 2 output features (assuming it is a binary classification problem).
+    -> fc2: A fully connected layer with 512 input features and 2 output features (assuming it is a binary classification problem).<br>
-    -> ReLU activation function is applied after fc1 layer.
+    -> ReLU activation function is applied after fc1 layer.<br>

 * To the original models, Lr regularization done , Dropout layer added, Weight decay added, Data Augumentation were done for proper fitting
 * Comparision between Student and Teacher:
-  ** For accuracies:
+  - For accuracies:
-  ** For losses:
+  - For losses:
 * Comparision between only Student and Student trained from Teacher:
-  ** For accuracies:
+  - For accuracies:
-  ** For losses:
+  - For losses: